- There were 1.8 million new HIV infections in 2016, 1.2 million of these occurred in sub-Saharan Africa.1

 - Currently, 74,000+ people are receiving antiretroviral therapy through Jhpiego-supported programs.

-- Since 2008, more than 2.5 million males have accessed voluntary medical male circumcision (VMMC) through Jhpiego-supported services across 12 of the 15 VMMC focus countries.
+- Since 2008, 3.5 million males have accessed voluntary medical male circumcision (VMMC) through Jhpiego-supported services across 12 of the 15 VMMC focus countries.

 - Jhpiego supports WHO’s “Global Plan to End TB Strategy” and “Stop TB Partnership” and is integrating TB symptom screening and services into HIV/AIDS; family planning; maternal, newborn, and child health; and primary care.